-In the three months ended March 31, 2017 there is no reasonable assurance that the aggregate turnover of the Company for the year ending December 31, 2017 will be less than A\$20 million and accordingly A\$0 has been recorded as research and development tax incentive income.
-The eligible R&D activities and expenditures are able to be claimed as part of the current year income tax computation and any amounts included as a tax asset will be subject to recognition rules under ASC 740 "Income Taxes".
+In the nine months ended September 30, 2017 the aggregate turnover of the Company has exceeded A\$20 million and it is not eligible for a refundable tax offset ("research and development tax incentive income").
+The eligible R&D activities and expenditures are however able to be claimed as a non-refundable tax offset as part of the current year income tax computation and any amounts included as a tax asset will be subject to recognition rules under ASC 740 "Income Taxes".